ilg-physics-ucsb/physics6-manual/6CL/lab1.md

 1. Start by making a data table to record the incident and refracted angles.

 2. At about 2:20 in the video, the ray tracing table starts to be rotated.
 This goes on until about 3:50.
 Within this window, make the video pause at four different angles, and use the ray tracing table to record the incident and refracted angles.
 The video stops for a moment to highlight which angles you should be measuring.
 Feel free to use this as one of your measurements.
 Finally, be sure your choices of the incident angles produce a reasonable span of values.
-A selection of values ranging from $5^{\circ}$ to $8^{\circ}$, would not be “a reasonable span.&rdquo; **You should NOT spend more than 5 minutes making these measurements.
+A selection of values ranging from $5^{\circ}$ to $8^{\circ}$, would not be “a reasonable span." **You should NOT spend more than 5 minutes making these measurements.
 If you do, you are working too hard.**